P2PSP/core/doc/NAT_traversal.md

 Information about NAT traversal in the P2PSP protocol can be found in the [P2PSP protocol documentation][1] and in [this slideshow][2].
-This document documents the NAT traversal methods developed in the GSoC 2015 project "NAT traversal using UDP hole punching".
+This document documents the NAT traversal methods developed in the GSoC 2015 project "NAT traversal using UDP hole punching" as a python implementation in the NAT Traversal Set of rules (NTS) classes.

 ## NAT types